SSederberg/TreeSpot/README.md

 # TreeSpot For Android
 This proof of concept application built and designed to be offline first.
 Capable of taking and saving photos and videos.
-Utilizing a self-hosted instance of [AppWrite](https://github.com/appwrite/appwrite "AppWrite") as the backend.
+Utilizing a self-hosted instance of [Parse Platform](https://parseplatform.org/ "Parse-Platform") as the backend.

 ## Features
 - A friends list to share your "tree spots".